cbetta/cbetta.github.com-old/source/_posts/2013-09-27-integrating-login-with-paypal-into-rails.markdown

 ### Test accounts

-If you want to run Login With PayPal in sandbox (a.k.a. test) mode you will need to create some fake test accounts.
+If you want to run Log In With PayPal in sandbox (a.k.a. test) mode you will need to create some fake test accounts.

 1. Go to [developer.paypal.com](https://developer.paypal.com/) and login
 1. Go to [Applications](https://developer.paypal.com/webapps/developer/applications/myapps)